 I went to bed that night exactly when I wanted to!

-Not only was the recipe so good, but it was so simple and uncomplicated that I was able to teach Hannah, my 11 year old, how to make mozzarella cheese without fear that she’d get all the way to the end and mess it up and not only would we have lost the ingredients, but the time too.
+Not only was the recipe so good, but it was so uncomplicated and straightforward that I was able to teach Hannah, my 11-year-old, how to make mozzarella cheese without fear that she’d get all the way to the end and mess it up, both wasting the ingredients, and the time too.

 I’ll let her show you that cheesemaking really can be easy!
 Check out this video of her making mozzarella-